arthi2900/app1/docs/prd.md

       - Search functionality\n      - Sort functionality
     - **Assignment Rules**:
       - One teacher can be assigned to multiple subject-class-section combinations
-      - Same teacher can teach different subjects to different classes\n      - Multiple teachers can be assigned to same subject in different sections
+      - Same teacher can teach different subjects to different classes
+      - Multiple teachers can be assigned to same subject in different sections
     - **Edit Assignment**:
       - Click 'Edit' button to modify existing assignment
       - Pre-populate form with current assignment details